Mary McGee: Achievements

 In August 2012, the AMA International Women & Motorcycling Conference asked McGee to be the guest speaker.

-On December 2, 2012 McGee was given the distinguished honor of being the FIM Woman Legend of 2012 at the FIM Gala in Monte Carlo, Monaco.
+On December 2, 2012, McGee was given the distinguished honor of being the FIM Woman Legend of 2012 at the FIM Gala in Monte Carlo, Monaco.
 This was McGee's first trip to Europe.

-On April 5, 2014 McGee was inducted into the Trailblazers Hall of Fame.
+On April 5, 2014, McGee was inducted into the Trailblazers Hall of Fame.
 Trailblazers was founded in 1936 by motorcycle enthusiasts in California and has held banquets every year since 1940.

 In 2015 McGee was the recipient of the 2015 Extreme Sports Award.

-At the "FINALS IN THE DESERT" put on by the American Vintage Dirt Racers Association (AVDRA) at the MC Motorsports Park in Tucson, AZ on November 13, 2016, in McGee's honor, AVDRA will be awarding the highest point rider in any class with the "McGee Cup" recognizing Mary's many accomplishments over the years.
+At the Finals in the Desert, put on by the American Vintage Dirt Racers Association (AVDRA) at the MC Motorsports Park in Tucson, AZ on November 13, 2016, in McGee's honor, AVDRA awarded the highest point rider in any class with the McGee Cup, recognizing McGee's many accomplishments over the years.

+Filmography

+A short documentary film about McGee's life and career, titled Motorcycle Mary, premiered at the Tribeca Film Festival in New York on June 7, 2024.
+The film was directed by Haley Watson and executive produced by Formula One world champion Lewis Hamilton and Oscar winner Ben Proudfoot.
+It received a nomination for 'Outstanding Short Documentary' at the 46th Annual News & Documentary Emmy Awards.